 Only Part of Section Set Out. - As the rest of the section was not affected by the amendment, it is not set out.
+Effect of Amendments. - The 1985

 Instruments to Secure Equity Lines of Credit.

 § 45-81.
 Definition.

 (a) The term "equity line of credit" means an agreement in writing between a lender and a borrower for an extension of credit pursuant to which: